maneatingape/rsvp/README.md

 The insertion orbit can be one of three types:
 * **None**
     Use when an aerocapture, flyby or extreme lithobraking is intended at the destination.
-When calculating the total delta-v the insertion delta-v portion is considered zero.
+When calculating the total delta-v the insertion portion is considered zero.
 * **Circular**
-    Propulsively brake into a circular orbit at the altitude specified by the next option.
+    Capture into a circular orbit at the altitude specified by `final_orbit_pe`.
 Does not change inclination.
 If the origin and destination bodies are inclined then this orbit will be inclined too.
 * **Elliptical**
-    Capture into a highly elliptical orbit with apoapsis *just* inside the destination's SOI and periapsis at the desired altitude specified by the next option.
-This can useful if, for example the vessel will send a separate lander down to the surface or it's intended to visit moons of the destination.
+    Capture into a highly elliptical orbit with apoapsis *just* inside the destination's SOI and periapsis at the altitude specified by `final_orbit_pe`.
+This can come in useful if the vessel will send a separate lander down to the surface or it's intended to visit moons of the destination.

 | Key | Default value | Accepted values |
 |:----|:--------------|:----------------|